 Thank you for your interest in working at Southeast Conservation Corps (SECC), a program of Conservation Legacy.
 Southeast Conservation Corps seeks to empower its members with dedicated and passionate staff.
 Southeast Conservation Corps is a proud Employer of National Service.
 AmeriCorps & Peace Corps alums are encouraged to apply for staff openings!

-Reports to: Program Coordinator
+CURRENT OPENINGS: Program Coordinator

-Location: Office in Chattanooga, TN
+Location: Chattanooga, TN

 Essential Responsibilities and Functions: